biancashiromoto/java/README.md

-# ☕ Java Guessing Game
+# ⁉️ Java Guessing Game

 ## 🇺🇸 About this project

-This repository contains some projects developed for training my Java skills.

-You can find more detailed information about each project in its branch's `README`.
+This project is an interactive console-based guessing game.
+The objective is to guess the secret number in a range from 1 to 100, within five trials.

 ## 📝 Installation/Usage